rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 Allows to use access tokens provided by CF UAA to authorize in RabbitMQ.

+This plugin is **experimental** and should not be used until this notice is removed.

 ### Usage

 First, enable the plugin.
 Then, configure access to UAA: